Admissions Information

 AMRS and MA Applicants:

-Applicants must submit a statement of academic purpose with the application and may either upload a document or copy-and-paste the statement below.
+Applicants must submit a statement of academic purpose with the application and may either upload a document or copy and paste the statement below.
 The purpose of this statement is to introduce yourself and articulate your reasons for applying to the University of Chicago Divinity School.
 This 1,500-word statement should address the following questions, striving to maintain a balance between broad statements of your interests and specific examples of your work to date and goals for the future.

 - Please tell us how you came to be interested in the academic study of religion.
 What prompted your intellectual journey?
 What kinds of training, both general and specific, do you seek in this program, and why?

 - Please tell us about your intellectual project.
 What kinds of questions are you interested in pursuing in depth?
-What skills have you developed thus far, and what skills and knowledge do you especially seek to develop in the MA program?
+What skills have you developed thus far, and what skills and knowledge do you especially seek to build in the MA program?

 - Where do you locate your scholarship among the various sub-disciplines and areas within the study of religion and related fields across the University of Chicago?
 Who do you imagine to be your intellectual interlocutors within the University of Chicago and why?
-What are your career plans once completing the program?
+What are your career plans once you complete the program?
 What resources (faculty, programs, library holdings, research centers, etc.) at the University of Chicago do you anticipate being most valuable for your academic and professional development?

 MDiv Applicants:

-Applicants must submit a statement of academic purpose with the application and may either upload a document or copy-and-paste the statement below.
+Applicants must submit a statement of academic purpose with the application and may either upload a document or copy and paste the statement below.
 The purpose of this statement is to introduce yourself and articulate your reasons for applying to the University of Chicago Divinity School.
 This 1,500-word statement should address the following questions, striving to maintain a balance between broad statements of your interests and specific examples of your work to date and goals for the future.

 - Please tell us about yourself: What people, ideas, experiences, or events have led you to pursue an MDiv at the University of Chicago at this time in your life?

 - Please tell us how you came to be interested in the academic study of religion.
 What prompted your intellectual journey?
 What kinds of questions are you interested in pursuing?
-What skills have you developed thus far, and what skills and knowledge do you seek to develop in the MDiv program?
-How do your intellectual interests relate to and inform your philosophy on religious leadership and practice in general, and to your career aspirations in particular.
+What skills have you developed thus far, and what skills and knowledge do you seek to grow in the MDiv program?
+How do your intellectual interests relate to and inform your philosophy on religious leadership and practice in general, and to your career aspirations in particular?

 - Please tell us about your conception of ministry and how you came to develop this framing.
 What does ministry mean to you?
 What kinds of work do you see yourself doing and why?
 What ministry experience have you had thus far, and what experience are you seeking while in the MDiv program?

 - Why do you want to pursue the MDiv at the University of Chicago?
 Why is it important to do this work in a multi-religious academic environment?
 Who do you imagine to be your intellectual interlocutors within the University of Chicago and why?
-What are your career plans once completing the program?
+What are your career plans once you complete the program?
 What resources (faculty, programs, library holdings, research centers, etc.) at the University of Chicago do you anticipate being most valuable for your academic and professional development?

 PhD Applicants:

-Applicants must submit a statement of academic purpose with the application and may either upload a document or copy-and-paste the statement below.
+Applicants must submit a statement of academic purpose with the application and may either upload a document or copy and paste the statement below.
 The purpose of this statement is to introduce yourself and articulate your reasons for applying to the doctoral program at the University of Chicago Divinity School.
 This 1,500-word statement should address the following questions, striving to maintain a balance between broad statements of your interests and specific examples of your work to date and goals for the future.

 - Please tell us how you came to be interested in the academic study of religion.
 What kinds of training, both general and specific, do you seek in the doctoral program, and why?

 - Please tell us about your intellectual project.
 What kinds of questions are you interested in pursuing in depth?
 How do you presently articulate your research agenda, both in terms of breadth and depth?
-What skills have you developed thus far toward that agenda, and what skills and knowledge do you especially seek to develop in the doctoral program?
+What skills have you developed thus far toward that agenda, and what skills and knowledge do you especially seek to build in the doctoral program?
 What kinds of sources are essential to your research?

 - Where do you locate your scholarship among the various sub-disciplines and areas within the study of religion and related fields across the University of Chicago?
-Who do you imagine to be your intellectual interlocutors both within the University of Chicago and in the field at large and why?
+Who do you imagine to be your intellectual interlocutors both within the University of Chicago and in the field at large, and why?
 What resources (faculty, programs, library holdings, research centers, etc.) at the University of Chicago do you anticipate being most valuable for your academic and professional development?

 Federal Aid